mipayne/JustTheClass/Unit3/Lectures/Lecture-10.md

 # Introduction to Stacking Faults:

-# Lesson Plan:
+# Lesson Plan (50 min):

 ## Learning Objectives:
+At the end of this lecture students will be able to:
-- Students will be able to describe how planes move to create stacking faults
+- Describe how planes move to create stacking faults
+- Identify the stacking order for different kinds of stacking faults
+- Visually demonstrate the difference between FCC and HCP stacking
+- Predict how stacking faults affect diffraction

 ## Lesson

-## Nanoquiz (10 min)
+## Nanoquiz (5 min)
 Students are expected to arrive on time so that they have enought time to complete the nanoquiz.
 ### Question 1
 Name the different types of stacking faults observed in face-centered cubic structures and either describe or draw how the stacking order is different